 Proton Therapy for Pediatric Tumors and Cancers

 A childhood cancer diagnosis can be one of the biggest challenges your family will ever face.
 Our team is dedicated to helping you meet that challenge through supportive care using the most advanced treatments available.
-Pediatric Proton therapy may be a more precise radiation option for treatment of your child’s cancer to help protect the function of their growing organs and normal tissue, as well as reduce the risk of developing a future cancer.
+Proton therapy may be a more precise radiation option for treating your child’s cancer.
+By limiting radiation exposure to growing organs and healthy tissues, it may help reduce the risk of long-term side effects and secondary cancers.
 Our pediatric cancer specialists will work with you to develop a personalized pediatric cancer treatment plan that aims for fewer side effects and improved quality of life.

 What We Treat